Access and facilities for people with disabilities

 We recommend those with less mobility to access the Cathedral via the Treacy Hall.
 Wherever there is a step inside the Cathedral there is a corresponding ramp.
-The route to the shop, Coffee shop and lavatories (including an accessible one) is also level.
+The route to the Shop, Cathedral Kitchen and lavatories (including an accessible one) is also level.
 The Education Room in Cathedral Centre has ramped access from Westmorland Street and also an accessible toilet.

 The visually impaired

 The light levels in some parts of the Cathedral can appear low, especially on dull days.
 Visitors with impaired vision are encouraged to touch the many different shapes and surfaces around the Cathedral and precinct.
 Care is needed on the uneven floors (including some ledger stones) and steps.

 Cathedral Kitchen and Shop in Treacy Hall, adjacent to the Cathedral is open Monday - Saturday from 9.30am to 4.00 pm (3.30pm on Saturdays).
-Cathedral Coffee serves morning coffee, homemade light lunches or afternoon tea in a friendly and welcoming atmosphere.
+Cathedral Kitchen serves morning coffee, homemade light lunches or afternoon tea in a friendly and welcoming atmosphere.
 There is level access and an accessible toilet.
 Assistance dogs are welcome.

 Help is available by contacting:

 Cathedral Centre, 8-10 Westmorland Street, Wakefield, West Yorkshire WF1 1PJ.Tel: 01924 373923.
 Email: firstname.lastname@example.org